capaj/socket.io-rpc/readme.md

             console.log('Client ID is: ' + this.id);
             return new Date();
         },
-        //returns a promise, which when resolved will resolve promise on client-side with the result
+        //returns a promise, which when resolved will resolve promise on client-side with the result(with the middle step in JSON over socket.io)
         myAsyncTest: function (param) {
-            var deffered = when.defer();
+            var deffered = Promise.defer();
             setTimeout(function(){
                 deffered.resolve("String generated asynchronously serverside with " + param);
             },1000);